-Leave in conditioners are an excellent choice for fine hair.
-I’ve written a piece on leave in conditioners, which gives you the heads up on how to use them and why they work.
+Leave-in conditioners are an excellent choice for fine hair.
+I’ve written a blog on leave-in conditioners, which gives you the heads up on how to use them and why they work.

 Leave in conditioner works on all hair types; from fine to frizzy, dry to damaged and curly hair.
 The best leave in conditioners detangle, reduce static and frizz, whilst speeding up drying time and leave hair with shine.